John Barbero: Pittsburgh Penguins

 Even though he retired from radio in 1973, Barbero remained in the announcing business.
 The NHL's Pittsburgh Penguins hired John as the team's public address announcer for their games at the Civic Arena.
 He held the position until 2009 and his voice could be heard occasionally on television promos and advertisements.
 Barbero also performed this duty in an uncredited role in the 1995 Jean-Claude Van Damme movie Sudden Death.

 Brain tumor, 2009–10 season, and death

 In February 2009, Barbero was diagnosed with Astrocytoma, an inoperable brain tumor.
 Even though he continued his PA announcing duties with the Penguins during the 2008–09 NHL season as well as the team's successful run in the 2009 Stanley Cup playoffs, he was unable to work during the 2009–10 season and was filled in for by voiceover specialist Ryan Mill.
 Barbero died on July 26, 2010, at the age of 65.
 Mill has succeeded Barbero as of the 2010–11 season.

-Jagr's Jersey Retirement
+Jágr's Jersey Retirement

-On February 18, 2024 Barbero's voice Introduced Jaromir Jagr onto the ice during his Jersey Retirement ceremony.
+On February 18, 2024 Barbero's voice Introduced Jaromír Jágr onto the ice during his Jersey Retirement ceremony.